Autism Spectrum Disorder: Complexity and Types

 People with autism can have a high IQ or be mentally challenged, can be talkative or silent, and organized or disorganized.
 That is why autism is a "spectrum" disorder.

-Up until 2013, the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-4) described 5 different types of autism, namely:
+Up until 2013, there were 5 different types of autism, namely:

 - Asperger Syndrome